SuperOfficeDocs/superoffice-docs/docs/online/migrate/index.md

 All users that shall log in to the migrated customer tenant in SuperOffice CRM Online must have a valid user license.
 They must also have a valid email address for logging in.
 This email address must be unique.
 No other user can have the same email address as such conflict will prevent successful logins to the system.

-Both user plans and email address user names must be validated by the migrator before the customer can be migrated to online.
+Both user plans and user names must be validated by the migrator before the customer can be migrated to online.

-When the **Test Migration** checkbox is ticked, it is allowed to run the test migration several times.
+#### Test Migration

+Ticking the **Test Migration** checkbox in the OMT does not create a [test environment][2], this checkbox will just leave the live tenant in offline maintenance and allow you to re-run the migration!

  ![4-checklist-start.png -screenshot][img9]